fiddyrod/faiforge/README.md

 **Q: How much does it cost to run?**
 A: Docker hosting is cheap (~$5-20/month).
 LLM costs depend on usage - OpenAI/Anthropic charge per token.
 Monitor in their dashboards.

 **Q: Can I add more LLM providers?**
-A: Absolutely!
-Follow the adapter pattern in `core/inference/adapters/`.
-See existing adapters as examples.
+A: Yes!
+The adapter pattern makes this straightforward.
+Adding a new provider (Cohere, Gemini, Mistral, etc.) takes ~30 minutes.
+See [docs/ADDING_ADAPTERS.md](docs/ADDING_ADAPTERS.md) for a complete tutorial with working examples.

 **Q: Is this better than LangChain?**
-A: Different purpose.
-LangChain is for complex chains and agents.
-FAIForge is a clean, production-ready foundation to build on.
+A: Different goals.
+LangChain excels at complex chains and agents.
+FAIForge focuses on production infrastructure, observability, and multi-provider management.
+They can complement each other - use FAIForge as your API layer with LangChain for orchestration if needed.

 **Q: How do I update to new model versions?**
 A: Update `backend/core/config/models.yaml` with new model IDs.
 No code changes needed.